LadyAelita/5e-n1300/en_US/Pages/Rules/Feats.md

 *You know how best to hide.
 You gain the following benefits:*
 • Increase your Dexterity score by 1, to a maximum of 20.
 • You gain proficiency in the Stealth skill.
-If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+If you are already proficient in the skill, you gain expertise in the skill instead.
 • If you are hidden, you can move up to 10 feet in the open without revealing yourself if you end the move in a position where you're not clearly visible.

 ### Survivalist

 *You master wilderness lore, gaining the following benefits:*
 • Increase your Wisdom score by 1, to a maximum of 20.
 • You gain proficiency in the Survival skill.
-If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+If you are already proficient in the skill, you gain expertise in the skill instead.
 • You learn the alarm spell.
 You can cast it once without expending a spell slot, and you regain the ability to do so when you finish a long rest.

 ### Theologian

 *Your extensive study of religion rewards you with the following benefits:*
 • Increase your Intelligence score by 1, to a maximum of 20.
 • You gain proficiency in the Religion skill.
-If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+If you are already proficient in the skill, you gain expertise in the skill instead.
 • You learn the thaumaturgy and detect evil and good spells.
 You can cast detect evil and good once without expending a spell slot, and you regain the ability to do so when you finish a long rest.

 ## Armor feats